Can progesterone help relieve menopause symptoms? Can’t lose weight on a ketogenic diet? And could keto help with neurodegenerative conditions?

 Now it’s been 7 weeks of being in moderate ketosis and exercising regularly, and I have lost nothing, zero, zip, nada.
 My measurements haven’t changed, the amount of flab hasn’t changed, I’m no better toned, and it’s almost two months.
 My doctor says my thyroid is fine, and naturally tells me that no wonder I’m not losing weight eating butter and bacon and coconut oil and that I need to start eating whole grains and low-fat snacks.
 Conventional medicine (I’m a critical care/ER nurse myself) just cannot accept the keto concept, but I know for a fact that if I eat brown rice and whole-wheat pasta I’ll gain 5 lbs (2 kg) in a week.
 Please help me.
 I’m so discouraged and desperate.
 What is the point of staying keto if I’m going to be exactly the same size and shape as when I was eating lasagna and baked potatoes?

 Don’t be discouraged!
 I would definitely stay the course.
-Your TSH needs to be <1.5.
+You may feel ebtter with a TSH <1.5.
 If you are working nights or a rotating schedule this can be extremely stressful and raise cortisol.
-I would ask for am cortisol.
+I would ask for an am cortisol test.
 Healthy values are <10.
 Another sleep disturbance such as sleep apnea is also a huge issue.
 I would recommend not to cut calories.
 In women, this sometimes produces stress and foils the efforts.
-No aerobic exercise cut out coffee, sleep 7-8 hours, frequent q3 hr intake of 200+ Cals to prevent hypoglycemia.
+Some other of my general recommendations based on my clinical experience are: No aerobic exercise cut out coffee, sleep 7-8 hours, frequent q3 hr intake of 200+ Cals to prevent hypoglycemia.
 Check and replace vitamin D. Replace iodine and magnesium thru supplements.
 These should help you.
-No matter if you lose weight or not, you are 100% healthier on this approach.
+No matter if you lose weight or not, you will certainly be healthier on this approach.

 Will the keto diet help with neurodegenerative conditions?